kivy-garden/garden.notification/README.md

 ## TODO:

-- linux & osx window hide implementation
-  (needed for hiding the window another python interpreter creates)
+- Ubuntu's Unity & OSX window hide implementation (needed for hiding the window another python interpreter creates)
-- grab window focus back - each notification steals focus from the main window
+- grab window focus back - each notification steals focus from the main window (linux & OSX)
 - position relatively to the taskbar (or at least not on top of it)
 - forbid notification to print Kivy initialisation logs to output unless asked for it